mmichlin66/mmichlin66.github.io/mimcss/guide/mimcss-guide-custom-properties.md

 }
 ```

-Note that we defined the type of the `defaultColor` property.
-We have to do it because; otherwise, TypeScript will think that the type is `string`, which is not the type that is acceptable by the `color` style property.
+> Note that we defined the type of the `defaultColor` property.
+We have to do it because otherwise, TypeScript will think that the type is `string`, which is not the type that is acceptable by the `color` style property.

 The most significant difference between custom properties and constants is that it is possible to change the value of a custom property, thus changing styles.
 This is accomplished using the `setValue` method of the custom property object: